spicejs/spicejs/README.md

 * Routes: You can use routes to bind controllers and plugins, on pages where they are needed and you can have more than one route callback matching the same path.
 * Observables: You can turn any javascript object, or function, into an observable that can listen and trigger events.
 * Supper Flexible: You can use any javascript lib or jQuery plugin with spice, there is extensions for jQuery controllers, turbolinks and it is easy to write other extensions for the features you need.
+* Write once use everywhere: Spice promotes reuse, it is easy to create generic controlers and models that can be reused in diferent parts of the same app or on diferent apps.
 * Testable: Is very simple to test spice code, controllers are just a function, templates are just a string and observables are just objects.
 Spice also comes out of the box with a simple BDD framework.

-## The Bad
+### The Bad

 * To Flexible: There is no restriction on your code structure so you can make a very good architecture with Spice or a very bad one.
 * To Young: It is a new project so there is not much documentation yet.

-## The Ugly
+### The Ugly

 * Using with other MVC Frameworks: It is possible to use Spice with other javascript frameworks but that is not recommended since it could lead to a  confusing code.

-# Documentation

-This documentation will explain with examples how to build cool web apps with Spice.

-## Install
+# Install

 The best way to install `Spice.js`, and most js packages, is using bower: